-- the Board is to be comprised of up to three directors appointed by and from the members of the General Council, up to five directors appointed by members and up to two directors appointed by the Board. - the President of the General Council is the chairperson of the Board. - in recognition of the importance of independent views and the Board's role in supervising the activities of management, it is the express objective of the Board to comprise a majority of independent directors. - the Board is required to undertake an annual performance review and consider the appropriate mix of skills required to maximise its effectiveness and its contribution.
+- the Board is to be comprised of up to three directors appointed by and from the members of the General Council, up to four directors appointed by members and up to three directors appointed by the Board. - the President of the General Council is the chairperson of the Board. - the Board is required to undertake an annual performance review and consider the appropriate mix of skills required to maximise its effectiveness and its contribution.